Sustainable living: Power

 Solar power harnesses the energy of the sun to make electricity.
 Two typical methods for converting solar energy into electricity are photo-voltaic cells that are organized into panels and concentrated solar power, which uses mirrors to concentrate sunlight to either heat a fluid that runs an electrical generator via a steam turbine or heat engine, or to simply cast onto photo-voltaic cells.
 The energy created by photo-voltaic cells is a direct current and has to be converted to alternating current before it can be used in a household.
 At this point, users can choose to either store this direct current in batteries for later use, or use an AC/DC inverter for immediate use.
 To get the best out of a solar panel, the angle of incidence of the sun should be between 20 and 50 degrees.
-Solar power via photo-voltaic cells are usually the most expensive method to harnessing renewable energy, but is falling in price as technology advances and public interest increases.
-It has the advantages of being portable, easy to use on an individual basis, readily available for government grants and incentives, and being flexible regarding location (though it is most efficient when used in hot, arid areas since they tend to be the most sunny).
+Solar power via photovoltaic cells are usually the most expensive method of harnessing renewable energy, but is falling in price as technology advances and public interest increases.
+It has the advantages of being portable, easy to use on an individual basis, readily available for government grants and incentives, and being flexible regarding location (though it is most efficient when used in hot, arid areas since they tend to be the sunniest).
 For those that are lucky, affordable rental schemes may be found.
-Concentrated solar power plants are typically used on more of a community scale rather than an individual household scale, because of the amount of energy they are able to harness but can be done on an individual scale with a parabolic reflector.
+Concentrated solar power plants are typically used on more of a community scale rather than an individual household scale, because of the amount of energy they can harness but can be done on an individual scale with a parabolic reflector.

 Solar thermal energy is harnessed by collecting direct heat from the sun.
 One of the most common ways that this method is used by households is through solar water heating.
-In a broad perspective, these systems involve well insulated tanks for storage and collectors, are either passive or active systems (active systems have pumps that continuously circulate water through the collectors and storage tank) and, in active systems, involve either directly heating the water that will be used or heating a non-freezing heat-transfer fluid that then heats the water that will be used.
+In a broad perspective, these systems involve well-insulated tanks for storage and collectors that are either passive or active systems (active systems have pumps that continuously circulate water through the collectors and storage tank) and, in active systems, involve either directly heating the water that will be used or heating a non-freezing heat-transfer fluid that then heats the water that will be used.
 Passive systems are cheaper than active systems since they do not require a pumping system (instead, they take advantage of the natural movement of hot water rising above cold water to cycle the water being used through the collector and storage tank).